 * Dollar comes under pressure before Fed decision

-* Hits three-month low versus higher-yielding Aussie dollar
+* Hits 3-month low versus higher-yielding Aussie dollar

 * Fed expected to announce bond buying of $45 billion a month

-* But dollar at eight-month peak versus yen on BOJ expectations
+* But dollar at 8-month peak versus yen on BOJ expectations

-NEW YORK, Dec 12 (Reuters) - The U.S. dollar dropped against the euro and high-yielding currencies such as the Australian and New Zealand dollars on Wednesday on expectations the Federal Reserve would opt to pump more money into the U.S. banking system.
+NEW YORK, Dec 12 (Reuters) - The U.S. dollar fell against the euro and high-yielding currencies such as the Australian and New Zealand dollars on Wednesday on expectations the U.S. Federal Reserve would opt to pump more money into the banking system.

 But the U.S. currency also reached an eight-month high against the yen on bets the Bank of Japan will implement more aggressive monetary easing after an election on Sunday expected to yield a victory for the Liberal Democratic Party.

 The Fed is expected to announce a fresh round of Treasury bond purchases later on Wednesday, with many economists forecasting it will opt for monthly purchases of $45 billion.

 The risk, analysts said, is that policymakers may decide to buy more than that, which would put the dollar under further broad selling pressure.

 "All eyes are on the Fed and that has clearly been the driver for this week, at least with the dollar down across the board," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington D.C.
 "We're seeing high yielders like the aussie and kiwi benefit on expectations of further central bank easing."

 The euro rose for the third straight session, posting a 0.3 percent advance on Wednesday to $1.3038, well above a low of $1.2878 reached last week and holding gains made after better-than-forecast German economic sentiment data on Tuesday.